 Moore's Law, Latent Demand, and the Slowing of Cloud Computing

-A growing chorus of organisations are slowing their cloud computing and migration.
-William Malik, Trend Micro’s VP of Infrastructure Strategies, discusses why this is happening, and what it will mean for organisations’ long-term plans.
+A growing chorus of organizations are slowing their cloud computing and migration.
+William Malik, Trend Micro’s VP of Infrastructure Strategies, discusses why this is happening, and what it will mean for organizations’ long-term plans.

 Save to Folio

-Latent demand refers to work that was not done because the data centre didn’t have enough capacity.
-For those parts of the organisation which had work to do but couldn’t build a business case to justify the on-premise capacity for it, cloud was a wonderful option.
-These pockets of demand followed the mantra of “OpEx not CapEx” that led some organisations to move towards cloud first—or cloud only—IT infrastructure strategies.
+Latent demand refers to work that was not done because the data center didn’t have enough capacity.
+For those parts of the organization which had work to do but couldn’t build a business case to justify the on-premise capacity for it, cloud was a wonderful option.
+These pockets of demand followed the mantra of “OpEx not CapEx” that led some organizations to move towards cloud first—or cloud only—IT infrastructure strategies.

 Cons of a cloud-first approach